COVID cases by county, ZIP code

 HARRISBURG — The Pa.
-Department of Health on Tuesday released numbers related to positive COVID-19 tests by county and ZIP code.
-Numbers are as follows:
+Department of Health released additional data by county and ZIP code on Wednesday related to COVID-19 cases.

+Positive reported cases by county are listed, along with deaths and cases by ZIP code within counties (in parentheses).

-In nursing homes, Lycoming County has cases in two facilities, where 26 residents and six staff tested positive.
-Three deaths have been reported.
+Lycoming County has two facilities where 29 residents and seven staffers tested positive.
+There have been three deaths reported.

-In Northumberland County, one facility has six positives among residents and two among staff, and Union County has one facility where one staff is positive.
+In Union County, one facility has one staff member that tested positive.

-Health officials have not released information about specific facilities in counties.
-Also note, ZIP codes cross county lines in some instances.
+Note: The state has released no information as to specific facilities with cases.
+ZIP codes can cross county lines in some instances.

 (0) comments